 Traumatic Brain Injury types can be broken up into three categories

 When it comes to the courtroom, traumatic brain injury cases are handled with the utmost care.
 The long lasting effects may take substantial amounts of medical treatment which can lead to lengthy medical bills.

-If you or a loved one became injured and suffered a brain injury, then you should speak with our traumatic brain injury attorneys right away.
+If you or a loved one became injured and suffered a brain injury, then you should speak with our Jacksonville brain injury attorneys right away.
 Our attorneys are board certified brain injury experts and know what it will take to recover and live with a traumatic brain injury.
 Contact us for a free case evaluation at (904) 292-1111 to see what your legal rights are today.